pandas-dev/pandas/doc/source/io.rst

 Parsing Dates
 +++++++++++++

-Datetime-like values are automatically converted to the appropriate dtype when reading the excel file.
-When there is a column of strings that have to be parsed to a datetime, you can use the `parse_dates` keyword:
+Datetime-like values are normally automatically converted to the appropriate dtype when reading the excel file.
+But if you have a column of strings that *look* like dates (but are not actually formatted as dates in excel), you can use the `parse_dates` keyword to parse those strings to datetimes:

 .. code-block:: python

    read_excel('path_to_file.xls', 'Sheet1', parse_dates=['date_strings'])

-So this should *not* be used when the column in excel has already a datetime-like type.

 Cell Converters
 +++++++++++++++